-In 2021 the focus will remain on cultivating a travel demand that stimulates the economy in Hamilton County, while keeping the safety of our residents and travelers the highest priority.
+In 2021 the focus will remain on cultivating a travel demand that stimulates the economy for Newcomb, North Hudson, Minerva, and Schroon Lake, while keeping the safety of our residents and travelers as the highest priority.
 As noted in the target audience, during this time the strategy will remain focused on the "regional traveler."

-In March of 2020, "traveler alerts" were added to the top of AdirondackExperience.com.
+In March of 2020, "traveler alerts" were added to the top of AdirondackHub.com.
 Additionally, all facets of our marketing efforts, from emails and social media to seasonal landing pages, link travelers directly to what they need to "know before they go."
-A large focus was also placed on making sure in-market signage, handouts, and other resources helped ensure that expectations within the community were communicated.
 This information will remain at the forefront of marketing efforts.